databricks/bundle-examples/knowledge_base/save_job_result_to_volume/README.md

 Specifically we'll define a `top_ten_trips` job which computes the top ten NYC trips with the highest fares and stores the result in a Unity Catalog Volume.

-The bundle also defines a Volume and the associated schema to which we'll store the results to.
+The bundle also defines a Volume and the associated Schema in which we store the results.

 ## Prerequisites